 Chippers were in the neighborhood starting June 8th.
 Thanks to all who participated – you’ve helped Marinview be a bit safer.

-FireSafe Marin is sponsoring a one-day chipper event in Marinview on August 3rd.
-This time, however, homeowners must register at the FireSafe website (www.firesafemarin.org) to get on the pickup list.
+FireSafe Marin is sponsoring another one-day chipper event in Marinview on October 19.
+As before, homeowners must register at the FireSafe website (www.chipperday.com) to get on the pickup list.
 Its estimated that up to 20 piles can be chipped in one day, thus, only the first 20 Marinview homeowners will make the cut (no pun intended).
 That said, homeowners registering after the first 20 will be placed on a waitlist and will receive an email if there’s cancellations.
 Great opportunity to get rid of dangerous juniper – called “gas bombs” by our fire professionals.

 Star Creek Land Stewards’ herd of 400 goats arrived Sunday morning, May 17.
 They were deposited on a TCSD parcel below Deertrail Lane and above Countyview Drive.
-From there, the herd’s route was roughly counterclockwise, ending at the parcel across from the TCSD office on Bell Lane (not shown in the map below).
+From there, the herd’s route was roughly counterclockwise, ending at the parcel across from the TCSD office on Bell Lane.
 After 21 days of grazing, the goats were extracted Saturday morning, June 6.

 Days in the hood: 21 (last year 8)